-Bizzell and others who write about the social constructionist nature of discourse suggest two approaches for teaching writers who are "outsiders".
-The first, preferred by Bizzell, is based on the premise that students should not be forced to acquire academic literacy and become part of the academic discourse community.
+Bizzell wrote about the social constructionist nature of discourse and suggested two approaches for teaching writers who are "outsiders".
+The first, is based on the premise that students should not be forced to acquire academic literacy and become part of the academic discourse community.
 Instead, it is the academy that must change to adapt to the many cultures that the students represent.
 Other, seemingly more realistic, teachers and researchers attempt to understand both what academic literacy means and how best to introduce it into English for academic purposes (EAP) classes.